-We are a global leader in high-performance, high-efficiency server technology and green computing innovation.
-We develop and provide advanced server Building Block Solutions to Data Center, Cloud Computing, Enterprise, Hadoop/Big Data, HPC and Embedded markets.
-Our solutions range from complete server, storage, blade, workstation, and full rack solutions to networking devices and server management software, which can be used by distributors, OEMs and end customers.
-For fiscal years 2013, 2012 and 2011, net sales of optimized servers were \$501.9 million, \$447.0 million and \$351.3 million, respectively, and net sales of subsystems and accessories were \$660.7 million, \$566.9 million and \$591.3 million, respectively.
-The increase in our net sales in fiscal year 2013 compared with fiscal year 2012 was primarily due to increased sales in subsystems and accessories and server systems with Intel's Sandy Bridge processors including Twin, storage, MicroCloud, GPU and Blade server solutions.
-Fiscal year 2013 was a challenging year in terms of soft IT spending: challenging component pricing for hard disk drive and memory and continued economic weakness in Europe.
-However, we performed strongly and outperformed the industry and our competition.
-In addition, our Taiwan facility during its first full year of operation helped our Asia region revenue grow 35.1%.
+We are a global leader in high-performance, high-efficiency server technology and innovation.
+We develop and provide end-to-end green computing solutions to the Data Center, Cloud Computing, Enterprise IT, Big Data, HPC and Embedded markets.
+Our solutions range from complete server, storage, blade and workstations to full racks, networking devices, server management software and technology support and services.
+For fiscal years 2014, 2013 and 2012, net sales of optimized servers were \$740.8 million, \$501.9 million and \$447.0 million, respectively, and net sales of subsystems and accessories were \$726.4 million, \$660.7 million and \$566.9 million, respectively.
+The increase in fiscal year 2014 compared with fiscal year 2013 was primarily due to increased sales of our products optimized for the storage, HPC, Cloud Computing, Data Center and OEM verticals.
+In addition, the percentage of our net sales represented by sales of complete server systems increased to 50.5% in fiscal year 2014 from 43.2% in fiscal year 2013.
+We also benefited from the technology transition from Intel's Sandybridge to Ivybridge processor in fiscal year 2014.

 We commenced operations in 1993 and have been profitable every year since inception.
-For fiscal years 2013, 2012 and 2011, our net sales were \$1,162.6 million, \$1,013.9 million and \$942.6 million, respectively, and our net income was \$21.3 million, \$29.9 million and \$40.2 million, respectively.
-Our decrease in net income in fiscal year 2013 was primarily attributable to a decrease in our gross profit resulting primarily from higher sales of subsystems and accessories which contain higher content of lower margin hard disk drives and memory and higher research and development expenses partially offset by a tax benefit of \$3.7 million related to the U.S. federal R&D tax credit, of which \$1.5 million related to fiscal year 2012 and the recognition of \$2.0 million benefit related to our resolution during the three months ended March 31, 2013 of IRS audits for all outstanding items covering fiscal year 2008 through 2010.
+For fiscal years 2014, 2013 and 2012, our net sales were \$1,467.2 million, \$1,162.6 million and \$1,013.9 million, respectively, and our net income was \$54.2 million, \$21.3 million and \$29.9 million, respectively.
+Our increase in net income in fiscal year 2014 was primarily attributable to an increase in our gross profit resulting primarily from higher sales of server systems and higher utilization of our manufacturing facilities in Taiwan, partially offset by higher research and development expenses.

 We sell our server systems and subsystems and accessories primarily through distributors and to a lesser extent to OEMs as well as through our direct sales force.
-For fiscal years 2013, 2012 and 2011, we derived 56.3%, 54.4% and 56.1%, respectively, of our net sales from products sold to distributors, and sold the remaining net sales to OEMs and end customers.
-None of our customers accounted for 10% or more of our net sales in fiscal years 2013, 2012 and 2011.
-For fiscal years 2013, 2012 and 2011, we derived 54.2%, 58.2% and 58.3%, respectively, of our net sales from customers in the United States.
+For fiscal years 2014, 2013 and 2012, we derived 54.1%, 56.3% and 54.4%, respectively, of our net sales from products sold to distributors, and derived 45.9%, 43.7% and 45.6% from sales to OEMs and to end customers, respectively.
+None of our customers accounted for 10% or more of our net sales in fiscal years 2014, 2013 and 2012.
+For fiscal years 2014, 2013 and 2012, we derived 55.2%, 54.2% and 58.2%, respectively, of our net sales from customers in the United States.